 What does Chantel mean?

 Chantel /chan-tel/ [2 sylls.] as a name for girls.
 Chantel's name origin is Old French, and Chantel means "stone".
-Chantel is an alternate form of Chantal (Old French): from "cantal".
-Chatel is a popular last name.
+Chantel is an alternate form, with the suffix -el, of Chantal (Old French): from "cantal".

 Chantel▼ has 27 variants: Chantaal, Chantael, Chantale, Chantall, Chantele, Chantell, Chantelle▼, Chantiel, Chantielle, Chantil, Chantill, Chantille, Chantle, Chauntel, Chauntell, Chauntelle, Chawntelle, Chontel, Shantal, Shantel▼, Shantell, Shantelle, Shauntell, Shawntile, Shawntille, Shontel and Shontelle.